jlparkI/xGPR/docs/tuning_tutorial.rst

 The cost of the matrix decompositions used by ``crude`` methods scale as the cube of the number of random features.
-Consequently, these approaches are already slow for 5,000 random features and are not very useful for any number of random features much greater than 5,000.
-It's better to train on GPU than on CPU, of course, but if you must tune on CPU then this is even more true, because the matrix multiplications involved in the ``crude`` procedures will be very slow for >> 1024 random features or so.
+Consequently, these approaches are already slow for 4,000 - 5,000 random features and are not very useful for any number of random features much greater than 5,000.
+It's better to train on GPU than on CPU, of course, but if you must tune on CPU then this is even more true, because the matrix multiplications involved in the ``crude`` procedures will be slow for >> 1024 random features or so.

 For a larger number of random features, we can use an iterative method that approximates the marginal likelihood; these are called ``fine`` tuning methods.
 The approximation is actually quite accurate as long as the settings used are appropriate.
-A good rule of thumb: Validation set performance after fine-tuning will **never** be *worse* than validation set performance before fine-tuning, *unless* we have chosen settings that are causing approximation quality deterioration, or are not allowing the optimizer sufficient time to search the space.
+A good rule of thumb: Validation set performance after fine-tuning should almost *never* be worse than validation set performance before fine-tuning, *unless* we have chosen settings that are causing approximation quality deterioration, we are not allowing the optimizer sufficient time to search the space, or the kernel we have selected is completely wrong for our problem.

 Currently there are two supported tuning methods that use this approach, a Bayesian procedure and a direct (either Powell or Nelder-Mead) procedure.